Fx222/Ox-tem-To-qb-tem/README.md

-# Ox-tem-To-qb-tem
+Open Vs
+Put Your Ox İtem List to Ox inventory.lua
+Open New Terminal
-Open İn VS And open new terminal put python convert.py
+python convert.py
+and your items will be convert